 While I am interested in supporting myself and my family, pursuing an advanced degree in this area is not about making money.
 Instead, I see this area as the most useful or compatible with my long-term aspirations to contribute to our world community.
 It is my dream not to live my life tied to a constant paycheck but to use my skills for the greater good of humanity.

-Naturally, it is also my hope to return to my people in Ethiopia, especially in my later years, when I would be both able to do so financially and would have the most to give in terms of life experience and my level of education.
-I have also already learned by serving here in Washington DC, that the poor, and the profound and special ways that they suffer as a result of their poverty, are not something that is unique to the developing world, it very much characterizes America as well, especially urban America and perhaps DC is an especially graphic example of the challenges that confront us together as a nation.
-Thus, as a man, as an African, and as a nursing professional who gives my all to my field, I believe that I am in an excellent position to contribute to the beautiful diversity that characterizes our nation as a whole, and perhaps the field of nursing in particular.
+I feel strongly that my background, growing up poor in one of the world's most impoverished areas, will make me an excellent candidate for participation in international relief efforts.
+I was most transfixed by what happened this year in Haiti.
+I felt like I bled inside, and I felt impotent.
+I ask for admission to your program based not only on my dedication to my work and the experience I have gained in the field but also on my dream of giving my all to those in greatest need - on an international level.
+Naturally, it is also my hope to return to my people in Ethiopia, especially in my later years, when I will be able to do so financially and have the most to give in terms of life experience and level of education.
+I have also already learned by serving here in Washington, DC, that the poor, and the profound and unique ways that they suffer due to their poverty, are not something unique to the Developing World.
+This very much characterizes America as well, especially urban America, and I see DC as a particularly graphic example of the challenges that confront us as a nation.
+Thus, as a man from Africa and a nursing professional who gives my all to my field, I am in an excellent position to contribute to the beautiful diversity that characterizes our nation, especially the nursing field.